YicunWendyWu/ezpo/README.md

 ### /ezpo lucky <pick> ###
 Checks if <pick> is a lucky number

+### Use Case ###
+It's Amy's birthday, the team decides to get a birthday cake for her.
+A few days before the date, we set up the timer to use as a reminder.
+On the date, we use the vote-related functionalities to vote on the cake flavour, and use the lucky number-related functionalities to select a person to pickup the cake from the supermarket.

 ## TODO ##

-Use a database to remember authentication info. (currently, authenitcation info will be lost if service is restarted so in order to continue using the add-on, room admins will need to reinstall the add-on)
+* Use a database to remember authentication info. (currently, authenitcation info will be lost if service is restarted so in order to continue using the add-on, room admins will need to reinstall the add-on)
+* Use consistent HTTP connections (currently creating a new connection every time we send a message)